sujith-eag/Learning_Journey/Python/1_Data_Types/2_complex_types/7_Dictionary.md

 Empty dictionary is `{}`, not `[]` which is a list,  `test1 = ()` is empty tuple

 Adding new key-value pairs.
-To add a new key-value pair,  give the name of the dict folowed by new key in [] along with new value.
+To add a new key-value pair,  give the name of the dict followed by new key in `[]` along with new value.
 ```python
 a["x"] = 0
 a["y"] = 25